Research and Development

 In a culture of continuous school improvement, middle leaders are charged with the responsibility to ‘make it happen’.
 As a result, they are often caught in an ‘implementation trap’ with little time to evaluate whether new initiatives are making a difference.

-This programme aims to provide a supportive and reflective forum for 22 early middle leaders from 11 Network schools (primary and secondary) to explore how to:
+This programme, costing only £410 per delegate (for the seven sessions), aims to provide a supportive and reflective forum for early middle leaders from both primary and secondary schools to explore how to:

 Building an early/middle leader network